ColorlibHQ/AdminLTE/docs/upgrade-guide.md

 #### Migration from v2.4.x

-The first step to migrate AdminLTE v2.4.x to v3.0 is upgrade the Bootstrap 3 base code to Bootstrap 4, the full instruction <a href="https://getbootstrap.com/docs/4.3/migration/">here</a> after you upgraded the base code you need to update the markups.
+The first step to migrate AdminLTE v2.4.x to v3.0 is upgrade the Bootstrap 3 base code to Bootstrap 4, the full instruction [here](https://getbootstrap.com/docs/4.4/migration/) after you upgraded the base code you need to update the markups.

 #### CSS / JS Files